 Measure appropriateness of antibiotic use: The animal sector

-In the animal sector, antibiotics are used to treat diseases, to prevent and control diseases and to promote animal growth.
+In the food animal sector, antibiotics are used to treat diseases, to prevent and control diseases and to promote animal growth.
 Thus, part of the antibiotic use is for non-therapeutic purposes, and according to WHO, greater quantities of antibiotics are used for healthy animals than in unhealthy humans.
 As in human medicine, inappropriate use of antibiotics increases the risk of development of antibiotic resistance in bacteria, which can lead to therapy failure, bringing negative consequences for animal welfare as well as economic losses.

 Evaluations on appropriateness of antibiotic use in the animal sector may address the following: